ncvphuong/brainfit-techguide/docs/Guideline/Course/publish-individual-course.md

 sidebar_position: 4
 ---
 # How to Publish Individual Assignments in ACP
+This feature is for SA, ML, CA, Trainer

 1. Navigate to [ACP Brainfit Studio](https://acp.brainfitstudio.com/acp/).
 2. Click **"Course"**.